izzleshab/SEI-Project-4/README.md

 Like similar fan sites, users of Shellbook can:

-- Register & Login
+- Register & Login.
-- View their profile page
+- View their profile page.
-- Add animals to the main page
+- Add animals to the main page.
-- View animals on the main page
+- View animals on the main page.
-- View animals on the show page
+- View animals on the show page.
-- Comment on animals on the show page
+- Comment on animals on the show page .
-- Update & Delete animals
+- Update & Delete animals.

 ## Process